cuttlebelle/website/content/cheatsheet/extend-markdown.md

       ```js
       // export a function called `renderer`
       module.exports = exports = function renderer({
-        Marked,      // The MArked instance you want to extend
+        Marked,      // The Marked instance you want to extend
         _ID,         // The ID of the current page
         _parents,    // An array of all parent pages IDs
         _storeSet,   // The store setter